 You can also download my Printing Guide for more detailed instructions.

 Do I need to subscribe to download your free printables?

 No you don't!
 But I'd love it if you did!
 You'll be the first to know every time I release new printables and posts, and get some exclusive deals too :) Just scroll down to the footer to sign up.

-No. There are download links at the bottom of each post.
+No. There are download links provided.